11 Benefits of Conversion Rate Optimization and Best Practices

 Specific, value-driven CTAs often work best.
 Don’t be coy.
 Tell your visitors exactly what you want them to do.

-For instance, let’s say I’m running a site-wide sale for my e-commerce store.
-I might use a Hello Bar like this to sweep visitors into the shopping area of the site and to remind them they’ll be getting a deal:
+For instance, let’s say we’re running a site-wide sale for our ecommerce online.
+We might use a Hello Bar like this to sweep visitors into the shopping area of the site and to remind them they’ll be getting a deal:

 Test your calls to action to maximize conversions 1